mu9enn/mu9enn.github.io/README.md

 Feel free to explore and adapt this code for your own use!

 ## About
 I am a third-year undergraduate student at the University of Electronic Science and Technology of China (UESTC), majoring in Robotics Engineering.
-This site showcases my academic journey, research projects, and interests in Robotics, Computer Vision, and Vision-Language Models.
+This site showcases my academic journey, research projects, and interests in AI for healthcare, Vision-Language Models, Algorithm Fairness and also Robotics.

 ## References
 This project is based on the following repositories: